College Application Camps 2018

 - Senior year plan of action

-College Application Camp is conveniently located on the campus of Montclair State University, in Montclair, New Jersey, near the intersections of NJ routes 46 and 3 and not far from Interstate 80.
+In 2018, College Application Camp will be on the campus of Montclair State University, in Montclair, New Jersey, conveniently located near the intersections of NJ routes 46 and 3 and not far from Interstate 80.
 For New York City residents, there is a direct NJ Transit train from Penn Station as well as a DeCamp Bus route (#66) out of Port Authority, both of which have Montclair State University stops.

 Students will have access to state-of-the-art MSU classrooms, study and lounge spaces, WiFi, and dining facilities, as well as the time and space to think and plan and create.